phoenixwizard/alarisprime.com/contents/members/karthik.md

     url: http://enakshiroy.com/
 ---

 Karthik started off his career in advertising.
 He is a versatile digital designer and creative director.
-He’s been designing for variety of platforms for over a decade now.
-Having worked with clients like Nike, Apple, Quixey to name a few.
+He’s been designing for a variety of platforms for over a decade now, having worked with clients like Nike, Apple and Quixey to name a few.

-Guiding clients through the process of great and effective design to support their success and growth with experience in problem solving, innovation, disruption.
+He enjoys guiding clients through the process of great and effective design to support their success and growth, bringing in all his experience in problem solving, innovation and disruption.

-While not working, he likes to put in miles on the saddle of his bikes.
+When not working, Karthik likes to put in miles on the saddle of his bikes.